$0 New Brunswick Foster Care Quick-Start Checklist

 Foster Care Guide vs Calling DSD Directly — Which Gets You Licensed Faster

 If you're deciding whether to buy a structured guide or just call the Department of Social Development and ask questions, the answer is clear: use the guide to prepare first, then call DSD.
 The reason is structural.
 DSD's job is to evaluate your suitability for foster care — not to help you optimize your application so you pass.
-Their social workers carry caseloads of 30 to 50 families.
-They assess; they don't advise.
+Their role is assessment, not personalized application coaching.
 A structured guide gives you every measurement, form, and procedural detail before you're under DSD's scrutiny, so that when you do make contact, your home is ready, your documents are organized, and you're not learning the rules in real time during a formal evaluation.

 What DSD Actually Does When You Call

 The Social Supports NB portal is designed as a gatekeeper.
 It offers a 5–10 minute online screening quiz, a phone number, and a message that a worker will contact you.
-That contact is not a coaching session — it is the beginning of your assessment file.
+That contact is not a coaching session — it is a starting point for the application process.

-When a DSD social worker answers your questions, they are doing two things simultaneously: providing basic information and beginning their professional evaluation of you as a prospective foster parent.
-Every conversation, every home visit, every document exchange is part of their formal review.
+When a DSD social worker answers your questions, they provide basic information and may begin an assessment of you as a prospective foster parent.
+Information shared during the process may inform the review.
 They are not your allies in the application process.
 They are examiners.

 This is not a criticism of DSD workers.
 They are professionals operating under the Child and Youth Well-Being Act (proclaimed January 2024) with a mandate to protect children.
 Their job requires them to evaluate, not to coach.
 But it means that the person you're calling for help is also the person scoring your application.